 Opportunities abound for enhancement of your existing nonprescription drug, Rx-to-OTC switch, new nonprescription drugs or combination drug and delivery device.
 Whether strategic life-cycle management concerns, regulatory submissions or other drug/device regulatory needs, contact PDG today for help devising or implementing the regulatory strategy that’s best for your company.

-The opinions and statements in this paper are solely those of Charles Jaap and do not necessarily reflect those of PDG®.
+The opinions and statements in this paper are solely those of PDG Regulatory Expert and do not necessarily reflect those of PDG®.